dferber90/github-checks-sorter/README.md

 ## Privacy Policy

-This extension does not collect any data at all.
+This extension does not collect any data from the pages you visit.
+We do however use Google Analytics to track usage of the application itself as is standard practice in the Chrome Web Store ([ref](https://developer.chrome.com/docs/webstore/google-analytics)).